ERIC HAROLD NEVILLE

 Introduced to its activities by his former teacher, T. P. Nunn, in 1922 he chaired a sub-committee of the Association's General Teaching Committee charged with reporting on the teaching of geometry in British schools.
 The resulting report recommended dividing school geometry into stages: experimental, deductive, systematising, and advanced.
 Later described as "revolutionary", one committee member later wrote: "It is perhaps not giving away a secret to say that T.P.N. and E.H.N. were the two principally responsible for the Report, which has been a best-seller ever since" (BROADBENT 1964, 137).

-His involvement with the Association's chief publication, The Mathematical Gazette, began while he was still at Cambridge.
+The Mathematical Gazette, began while he was still at Cambridge.
 For over four decades, Neville contributed a multitude of articles, classroom notes and book reviews on a wide variety of mathematical topics.
 He also briefly edited the journal in the late 1920s, following the illness and death of the then editor, until a replacement was appointed.
 He was the Association's Librarian for over thirty years, from 1923 to 1954, and served as its President in 1934.

 His presidential address, "The Food of the Gods", drew attention to the widening gap between school and university mathematics.
 He began by noting that, in the quarter-century since he took his degree, British university mathematics courses had grown considerably, featuring subjects (such as matrices, vectors, Lebesgue integration, tensor calculus, statistics, relativity and wave mechanics) that were all but unknown to British undergraduates 25 years before.
 His central argument was that "the university builds a different mathematical structure, but is content to build it on foundations which have not changed since the beginning of the century" (NEVILLE 1935, 7).
 He continued: